GSTT-CSC/gstt-csc.github.io/team.md

 description: The CSC Team
 ---

-The CSC team is full of wonderful people.
-You can find out more about how fantastic they are by clicking on their little faces below.
+The CSC team has expertise covering all aspects of developing AI for digital health.
+We are variously clinical scientists, medical physicists, AI engineers, software developers and clinicians.

+{% include team.html %}